Scholarships and Need-based Support

 The scholarship awardees shall be known as FLAME Fellows, and will be eligible for 100% Tuition Fee Waiver.

-20 scholarships will be given to deserving candidates for the postgraduate programs commencing from the academic year 2019-20.
+20 scholarships will be given to deserving candidates for the postgraduate programs.

-The selection process will be multi-level, including a written Essay, Video SOP and two rounds of interviews.
+The selection process for this scholarship will be multi-level, including a written Essay, Video SOP and two rounds of interviews.
 The final selection will be done by a panel comprising of Board Members and Industry Professionals along with the Vice Chancellor and the Dean.